 A minimum cumulative GPA of 2.85 is required to remain enrolled in the Graduate School.
 However, if any MSEN student falls below a 3.25 GPA (MSEN curriculum coursework only, does not include UG deficiencies) during any given semester, they will be placed on probation and will be required to recover to a 3.25 GPA on the following semester in order to maintain good standing in the MSEN program.
 If multiple, back-to-back semesters result in less than a 3.25 GPA, the student may be removed from the MSEN program.
 GPA is a direct measure of work ethic.
-The MSEN program requires an elevated work ethic.
+The MSEN program requires an elevated work ethic and therefore the minimum cGPA criteria for acceptance and to remain in good standing is 3.25/4.00.